peterzimon/docs-api/javascript/sdk/index.md

     - "sdk"
 ---

-JavaScript SDK

-When you're working with the data returned from Ghost's API, there are some common repetitive tasks that can be simplified.

-To achieve this, we maintain a library of shared JavaScript helpers designed to work in any environment.
-Each one performs a Ghost-specific data formatting or processing task.
+Ghost is written in 100% JavaScript.
+Where there are shared or common tasks for working with Ghost's API, we aim to publish reusable packages that do as much of the work as possible.
+This means our SDK is an ever-growing library of tiny tools for working with Ghost.

+## Helpers

+- Package: `@tryghost/helpers`
+- Builds: CJS, ES, UMD

+The shared helpers are designed for performing data formatting tasks, usually when creating custom frontends.
 These are the underlying tools that power our [handlebars](/api/handlebars-themes/) and [gatsby](/api/gatsby/#custom-helpers) helpers.

-## Tags
+### Tags

 Filters and outputs tags.
 By default, the helper will output a comma separated list of tag names, excluding any internal tags.